leomrtinez/leomrtinez.github.io/_pages/teaching.md

 ## Teaching Activities

 ### Master's Level Courses
-- **Laboratory Class: Geographic Information Systems (GIS)**
+- **Lecture Course: Geographic Information Systems (GIS)**
   *Target Audience:* Second-year Master's students in Planetology and Space Exploration, Paris-Saclay University.
   *Description:* This course introduces students to the principles and applications of GIS in planetary sciences.
+It is followed by a tutorial about GIS using QuantumGIS.
 I have delivered this course every year from 2022 to 2024.

 - **Tutorial Series: Remote Sensing of Planetary Surfaces**
   *Target Audience:* First-year Master's students in Planetology and Space Exploration, Paris-Saclay University.
   *Description:* This series of 8 tutorials covers the fundamentals of remote sensing techniques and their application to planetary surface analysis.
-I have delivered these tutorials annually since 2022.
+I have delivered these tutorials from 2022 to 2024.

 ## Mentoring Activities